 To find out what files you must include in your application, refer to the "Application and Submission" section in the Notice of Funding Opportunity (NOFO) Part I, and the "How to Apply" section in the NOFO Part II.
 The NOFO will also provide instructions on how to format each attachment.

 After Grants.gov receives your submission, you will receive email messages about your application’s progress.
 You should receive three separate emails (as detailed in Submitting an Application on Grants.gov):

 - The first email is for submission receipt only.
 It confirms receipt of your application by the Grants.gov system and provides you with a tracking number and “Track My Application” link.
 This message does not mean the application has been accepted.

 - The second email notifies you that your application either has been validated successfully by the Grants.gov system (prior to transmission to the grantor agency) or has been rejected due to errors.
 This notice is critical.
 New applicants receive the first email and often mistakenly assume that the submission of their application to SAMHSA was complete.

 Note: Applications successfully submitted through Grants.gov will proceed to the NIH’s eRA system and undergo a series of validations to ensure all required information is included and in the appropriate format.
 Once your application is successfully validated by the NIH eRA system, it will be forwarded to SAMHSA as the receiving institution for further review.

 - The third email notifies you that SAMHSA has received your submission from Grants.gov.
 This email may arrive within a few hours or up to several days after the second email.

 Troubleshooting Your Application Submission

-Monitor your application to make sure it is successfully received and validated by Grants.gov.
-If it is not, Grants.gov will not forward it to SAMHSA.
+Monitor your application to make sure it is successfully received and validated by both Grants.gov and NIH's eRA system.
+If it is not, Grants.gov and NIH's eRA system will not forward it to SAMHSA.

 If you experience problems with the electronic submission of your application through Grants.gov, contact the Grants.gov help desk by: